Schedule

 —

-Presenters: Abigail Billones, J-mee Katanyeg, Jessie Villabrille
+Presenters: Joseph Curbilla, J-mee Katanyeg, Jessie Villabrille

 As authoritarian and neo-fascist movements gain traction all over the world, it has become clear that the versions of history that people embrace has an enormous impact on current politics and on what direction a nation takes.
 Challenging the authoritarian distortion of Philippine history is what the “Control + Shift” program of the Philippine Educational Theatre Association (PETA) is all about.